Keerthanreddy77/tictactoe/README.md

 tic tac toe game made using python gui library - tkinter.

 # prerequsites
-python3 or jypter notebook installed \n pillow library installed. (if not there then run :- pip install pillow) tkinter library time library
+python3 or jypter notebook installed .
+pillow library installed. (if not there then run :- pip install pillow). tkinter library. time library .

 # how to run
 download all the images and tictactoe.py into same directory and run it. make sure you are having all the prerequsites.